-Please note that all non-residents (for tax purposes) who were present in the U.S. in F-1, F-2, J-1, J-2, M-1, or M-2 status during 2013 must file Form 8843, even if they received no income during 2013.
+Yes.
+All non-residents (for tax purposes) who were present in the U.S. in F-1, F-2, J-1, J-2, M-1, or M-2 status during the previous tax year must file Form 8843, even if they received no income.
 This form does not require a social security number or ITIN.
-For assistance with filing Form 8843, please plan to attend a VITA workshop.

 State of Iowa Department of Revenue